 What does bergamot smell like?

-Bergamot has a citrus-like fragrance with a distinctive spicy-floral quality and is a prized ingredient in perfumery.
+Bergamot has a citrus-like fragrance with a distinctive spicy-floral quality and is a prized perfumery ingredient.

 Production is mostly limited to the Ionian coastal areas in the province of Reggio di Calabria in Italy, to such an extent that it is a symbol of the entire city.